 - Turn off unused apps on your phone.
-Allowing apps you’re not using to run in the background runs battery and increases the heat on your phone.
+Allowing apps you’re not using to run in the background drains the battery and increases the heat on your phone.
 On an iPhone for example, all you have to do is simply press your home button twice and swipe the apps away.
 Closing these down not only saves battery but also decreases how hard your phone works, which in turn decreases heat.

 - If your phone is already overheating, take your case off.
 If your phone is hot, your case traps the heat.
 Taking the case off will allow the phone’s heat vents to do their job fully without being blocked.
 This will help your phone cool down quicker.

-Additional suggestions to remember and consider:
+Additional suggestions to consider:

 - Separate your phone from your other gadgets.
-Keeping your phone, tablet and computer stacked up (even worse, stacked inside a bag!) might help you keep track of your devices, but if one running electronic device is stacked on top of another running electronic device, overheating is more likely.
+Keeping your phone, tablet, and computer stacked up (even worse, stacked inside a bag!) might help you keep track of your devices, but if one running electronic device is stacked on top of another running electronic device, overheating is more likely.
 Keep that stuff separate and you’ll keep it cool.

 - If your phone is already hot, here’s a bit of cure: Fan your phone, or blow on it.
 You might feel silly fanning your phone, but physics doesn’t care.
 Just as fanning keeps a body cool, a breeze can help cool off your device when it’s getting too toasty.
 Wave your hand or a sheet of paper to make a breeze, or even blow on the back of your phone to help it cool down.